Oriental Rug Buying Guide

 Knot Count...Not!

-•Knot count has more to do with the type of design than quality per se.
-A geometric design does not require as high a pattern resolution as a floral, curvilinear design.
-A floral design may not look right with 100 knots per square inch, while this may be perfect for a geometric rug of tribal village origins.
-Ask yourself whether the design looks right or clumsy. •Knot count ranges are specific to types of rugs.
+•Knot count ranges are specific to types of rugs.
 A Persian Heriz would typically have a coarse to medium weave (75-100 knots per square inch).
 Despite low knot count, Heriz rugs are sought after as treasured antiques.

 The knot count is more of a consideration when buying "programmed lines" of rugs.
-These are mass-produced rugs (mainly from India) with a set pattern made in a standard range of sizes (4x6, 6x9, 8x10, etc.) These rugs are very different from one-of-a-kind pieces which are the product of the individual weaver's heritage, creativity, and skill.
+These are mass-produced rugs (mainly from India) with a set pattern made in a standard range of sizes (4x6, 6x9, 8x10, etc)

 In general, the number of knots in a rug represents the amount of labour that has gone into it.
 If you are interested only in the amount of labour rather than the quality of materials, authenticity of design and overall aesthetic appeal, then knot count is important.
 Otherwise ...
 NOT!

-Visit a trusted Oriental Rug dealer
+Visit a trusted Oriental rug dealer.

 - Azar Sheazadeh